Gouster4/opnsense-captive-portal-template/README.md

 <h1>This is private personalized branch.
-Every commit in this brunch does mean just personalization of data, not improvement in template.
+Every commit in this branch does mean just personalization of data, not improvement in template.

 Please look at branch main</h1>